musevlt/mpdaf/doc/cube.rst

   To be written.

-`mpdaf.obj.Cube.select_lambda <mpdaf.obj.Cube.select_lambda>` returns the sub-cube corresponding to a wavelength range.
+`~mpdaf.obj.Cube.select_lambda` returns the sub-cube corresponding to a wavelength range.

-`mpdaf.obj.Cube.get_image <mpdaf.obj.Cube.get_image>` extracts an image around a position in the datacube.
+`~mpdaf.obj.Cube.get_image` extracts an image around a position in the datacube.

-`mpdaf.obj.Cube.bandpass_image <mpdaf.obj.Cube.bandpass_image>` sums the images
-of a cube after multiplying the cube by the spectral bandpass curve of another instrument.
+`~mpdaf.obj.Cube.bandpass_image` sums the images of a cube after multiplying the cube by the spectral bandpass curve of another instrument.

-`mpdaf.obj.Cube.subcube <mpdaf.obj.Cube.subcube>` extracts a sub-cube around a position.
+`~mpdaf.obj.Cube.subcube` extracts a sub-cube around a position.

-`mpdaf.obj.Cube.aperture <mpdaf.obj.aperture>`
+`~mpdaf.obj.aperture`

-`mpdaf.obj.Cube.subcube_circle_aperture <mpdaf.obj.Cube.subcube_circle_aperture>` extracts a sub-cube from an circle aperture of fixed radius.
+`~mpdaf.obj.Cube.subcube_circle_aperture` extracts a sub-cube from an circle aperture of fixed radius.

 .. ipython::
    :suppress: